json420/degu/doc/degu.util.rst

     Shift component from ``'path'`` to ``'script'`` in an RGI *request* argument.

-    This is an extremely common need when it comes to request routing, and in particular RGI middleware applications that do request routing.
+    This is an extremely common need when it comes to request routing, and in particular for RGI middleware applications that do request routing.

     For example: